 In many developing nations, girls miss a week of school each month due to their periods, meaning they lose a vital part of their education.
 In our Dignity Bags, which are given to every girl that goes through The Dignity Project, girls receive three re-usable sanitary products.
 Developed in Uganda, the pads are washable and can last for up to one year.
 Dignity Bags also include two pairs of underwear and information about trafficking.
 Bags are given out at the end of each Dignity Day along with food and refreshments for the girls.

 In March 2019, the Dignity Project was officially launched at the Houses of Parliament, with several MPs and delegates attending.
 Dignity Project founder Becky Murray shared how her goal is to reach 20,000 girls by the end of 2020.

 The event was supported and attended by Minister for International Development, MP Harriett Baldwin.
 She said: “The UK government is committed to ending period poverty by 2030.
 We also work to deter modern slavery and to keep girls in school.
 The Dignity Project completely aligns with those objectives and I’m delighted to fully support it.”

-The Dignity Project is desperate for volunteers to come on board with a passion to fight human trafficking and stand up for oppressed women across the Third World.
+The Dignity Project is desperate for volunteers to come on board with a passion to fight human trafficking and stand up for oppressed women across the developing world.
 If you have a passion to join the Dignity team, please let us know.
-We are particularly looking for doctors and medics to help deliver teaching at our Dignity Days, and if travelling isn’t your thing, how about helping raise funds for The Dignity Project?
+If travelling isn’t your thing, how about helping raise funds for The Dignity Project?
 It costs just £10 ($10) to purchase one Dignity bag.
 How many girls could you help us reach?